umod/docs/docs/games/rust/hooks/weapon/OnExplosiveFuseSet.md

 ## Usage

 * Called when a fuse of an explosive is set
-* Returning a non-null value overwrites fuse length
+* Return a non-null value to override fuse length

 ## Examples